I Almost Stopped Having More Kids After I Tried to Potty Train my First

 Refusing to Poop on the Toilet is Also Normal.
 Sorry.

-If there’s one thing that Dr. Meles hears from parents, it’s that their kid won’t poop on the toilet.
+A very common occurrence in potty training are kids that won’t poop on the toilet.
 It is mystifying to an adult that pooping one’s pants is preferred to the toilet, but it happens a lot.

 Keep at it, give yourself and that cute kid of yours grace, and be ready to celebrate with a big treat once they get the hang of it.

 A Lot Happens to Your Body the First 24 Hours After you Give BirthAll the prepping in the world cannot completely prepare you for the post-birth experience.At least, that’s my…